Electroweak phase transition in SMEFT: Gravitational wave and collider complementarity: Di -Higgs production at future LHC runs

 The distributions of the ANN scores for the two models are shown in figure~\ref{fig:loss}.
 A threshold score value of 0.95 is chosen to retain signal-like events, effectively suppressing background contamination.
 The corresponding signal and background event counts before and after applying the threshold cut are summarized in Table~\ref{tab:sb}.
-It is evident that the application of the ANN threshold improves the signal-to-background ratio ($S:B$) by approximately two orders of magnitude for both collider scenarios.
+It is evident that the application of the ANN threshold improves the signal-to-background ratio ($S:B$) by approximately one order of magnitude for both collider scenarios after employing the kinematical cuts.

-\subsection{Signal Significance}
+\subsection{Signal significance}

-To quantify the impact of the EFT operators, we evaluate the signal significance based on the event yields obtained after applying the ANN classifiers.
+To quantify the impact of the SMEFT operators, we evaluate the signal significance based on the event yields obtained after applying the ANN classifiers.
 For both the HL-LHC and HE-LHC setups, the signal event counts corresponding to different values of the effective couplings are processed through the trained models.
-The signal significance is defined as
+The signal significance ($Z$) is defined as

 where $S\left(C_{i}/\Lambda^{2}\right)$ is the number of signal events for a given EFT benchmark after classification, $S(0)$ corresponds to the SM prediction, and $B$ denotes the non-interfering SM background.